-In most states, child abuse may be charged as either a felony or a less serious offense depending on the circumstances.
-The most severe cases of child abuse may carry felony lifetime sentences, while the least serious cases are considered gross misdemeanors with potentially no jail time.
+In most states, child abuse may be charged as either a felony or a less serious offense, depending on the circumstances.
+The most severe cases can carry harsh child abuse sentences, including felony lifetime sentences, while the least serious cases are considered gross misdemeanors which could potentially result in no prison time.
 Punishment will typically be more severe if the offender has a prior record of criminal child abuse activity and greatly reduced if there is no prior record.

-For sentencing purposes, a person charged with child abuse may enter a guilty, not guilty, or no contest plea.
-In a large number of cases, sentencing will typically include probation or a prison term of up to five years.
-Sentencing in other, more serious, cases may include a longer prison term.
+For sentencing purposes, a person charged with child abuse may enter a plea of guilty, not guilty, or no contest.
+In a large number of cases, sentencing can include probation or a prison term of up to five years.
+Sentencing in more serious cases may include a longer prison term.

 People who fail to report child abuse or neglect can also face penalties and consequences in states with mandatory reporting laws.
 These laws typically apply only to certain individuals who are in a position to discover child abuse.
 This can include teachers, medical professionals or law enforcement, among others.